faheel/BigInt/README.md

 ---

 ## Usage
-1. Download the [single-include header file](../../releases) to a location under your include path.
+1. Download the [single-include header file][release-link] to a location under your include path.
 Then `#include` it in your code:
     ```C++
     #include "BigInt.hpp"   // the actual path may vary